An Evidence Based Review of Nutrition Response Testing

 I have studied nutrition science for several years now.
-In that time I have come across many, many different theories and alternative medicine practices that have been used to assess and diagnose supposed nutritional deficiencies in people.
-So many of which are not based on sound science and in some cases, defy the laws of chemistry, biochemistry and physics.
+In that time, I have come across many, many different theories and alternative medicine practices that have been used to assess and diagnose supposed nutritional deficiencies in people.
+So many of these are not based on sound science and, in some cases, defy the laws of chemistry, biochemistry, and physics.
 Such is the case in Nutrition Response Testing (NRT).
 Another name for this is Applied Kinesiology (AK).
-It is used by many naturopaths and chiropractors to assess nutritional shortcomings and then sell supplements based on those deficiencies and “cure” many of their ailments.
-Let’s get started on explaining what NRT is and why it isn’t a valid method for treatment of nutritional deficiencies and the physiological problems that creates.
+Many naturopaths and chiropractors use it to assess nutritional shortcomings and then sell supplements based on those deficiencies and “cure” many of their ailments.
+Let’s get started explaining what NRT is and why it isn’t a valid method for treating nutritional deficiencies and physiological problems.

 First, there are two phases of NRT: the analysis and the personalized health improvement program.
-The analysis is performed simply by using your body’s own muscle group in combination with acupressure points to determine where the underlying weakness is in the body and then, using the same technique they supposedly design a natural health improvement program to help you handle what they find in the analysis.
+The investigation is performed simply by using your body’s muscle groups in combination with acupressure points to determine where the underlying weakness is in the body.
+Using the same technique, they supposedly design a natural health improvement program to help you handle what they find in the analysis.

 STEP ONE: THE ANALYSIS

-The analysis is done through testing the body’s neurological reflexes and acupressure points.
-The acupuncture points are selected from the ancient Chinese system of acupuncture, which is thousands of years old.
-Holistic health practitioners claim NRT is a study of how the different points on the surface of the body relate to the state of health and to the flow of energy in each and every organ and function of the body.
+The analysis is done by testing the body's neurological reflexes and acupressure points.
+The acupuncture points are selected from the ancient Chinese acupuncture system, which is thousands of years old.
+Holistic health practitioners claim NRT is a study of how the different points on the body's surface relate to health and the flow of energy in every organ and function.
 This is false and cannot be proven biochemically.
-It sounds great but when you strip these theories down to the molecular level, you find them to be grossly misrepresented.
+It sounds great, but you find them to be grossly misrepresented when you strip these theories down to the molecular level.